5 Adventure Books Like National Treasure

 3. Cemetery Dance

 This book is the ninth book in the Agent Pendergast series.
 William Smithback is killed in our first scene.
-He is a newspaper reporter that has been there from the start.
+He is a newspaper reporter who has been there from the start.
 The problem is the videotapes.
 The security camera footage from his apartment building in New York seemed to show that his neighbor murdered him, but his neighbor’s dead and in the morgue.

 We start this book out with a beautiful zombie story.
 Will and Nora are in trouble.
 It is the story of a voodoo cult hidden in the middle of New York City and how they have created zombies that are now out and killing the population of New York City.
-The story moves along reasonably, and there are always things happening as National Treasure.
+The story moves along reasonably, and things are always happening as National Treasure.
 You get this history of this culture and the storytelling of supernatural elements and how it destroys people.

 Author: Douglas Preston